Shanmugavel2003/Data-Analysis-Dashboard-1/README.md

 ## Features:

--Breakdown of male vs. female employees over time -Trends in average employee salaries by gender -Manager distribution across departments -Department-wise average salary comparisons
+- Breakdown of male vs. female employees over time
+- Trends in average employee salaries by gender
+- Manager distribution across departments
+- Department-wise average salary comparisons
--Year-wise progression from 1990 to 2002
+- Year-wise progression from 1990 to 2002
--Interactive filters for department selection
+- Interactive filters for department selection

 ## Tools Used:
-SQL for data retrieval /
+- SQL for data retrieval
-Tableau for data visualization /
+- Tableau for data visualization
-GitHub
+- GitHub

 ## Use Case:
 Ideal for HR analysts, data scientists, and decision-makers seeking to evaluate workforce trends and salary structures in large organizations.